mlesniak/kotlin-gameboy/README.md

 Initially, I've abandoned the project before rendering the output because simulating the video processor (handling scanlines, etc.) seemed to be a daunting task.
-After having some new ideas I decided to take up the task again, leading to evenings where I spent my time looking at screens like these
+After having some new ideas I decided to take up the task again, leading to evenings where I spent my time looking at screens like the following:

+Looking at the instructions of the boot rom and understanding what happens when a Game Boy boots up:
 ![](dev-1.png)

+Looking at a running emulator to understand the memory layout of tile maps and video ram rendering:
 ![](dev-2.png)